 Improving the Patient Pathway

-The typical patient pathway for a pNMIBC patient is characterized by a cycle of follow-up cystoscopies and TURBTs.
-This is what contributes to making bladder cancer one of the most expensive cancers to manage.3,9 A longer time to recurrence, which would lead to a prolonged time without having to undergo surgery with all its risks and possible complications, will therefore give the patient an improved quality of life.2,3
+The typical patient pathway for an NMIBC patient is characterized by a cycle of follow-up cystoscopies and TURBTs.
+This ongoing series of examinations is what contributes to making bladder cancer one of the most expensive cancers to manage.4,5

-Using CYSVIEW® with BLC
+Using BLC with Cysview®

-1) Preparing and mixing CYSVIEW®.
+1) Preparing and reconstituting Cysview.

-to be instilled into the patient.
+to be instilled in the patient's bladder.

-See the full CYSVIEW® Bladder Instillation Procedure.1
+See the full Cysview Bladder Instillation Procedure.1

-The recommended cystoscopy procedure is to:1,10
+The recommended cystoscopy procedure is to:1

 - Inspect the entire bladder in white light before switching to blue light mode and repeating the inspection.
-Make note of any additional lesions found.
+Make note of any lesions found.

 - Remove any visible tumours in white light mode.